teleivo/lfcstraining/README.md

 * add a password to group marketing
 * login with john and change his current gid to marketing
 * login as jane create a new file and change the files group to marketing
+* remove john from group marketing via a commandline tool
+* rename the group marketing to business
-* disable password for group marketing
+* disable password for group business
+* remove group business and all the files owned by it

 ## Managing file permissions
 ## Managing fstab entries